nerds-with-keyboards/routerino/README.md

 - Smart sizing: Uses aspect-ratio only to prevent layout shift without forcing dimensions
 - Hides images initially with `opacity: 0` to prevent broken image icons during load

 **Note:** Image optimization requires `ffmpeg` to be installed.
-Without it, images work normally but without blur placeholders.
-Install with `brew install ffmpeg` (Mac), `apt install ffmpeg` (Ubuntu), or `choco install ffmpeg` (Windows).
+On Linux CI/CD environments, Routerino provides bundled ffmpeg/ffprobe binaries as a fallback when system binaries are not available.
+On macOS, ffmpeg is commonly available via Homebrew (either installed directly or as a dependency).
+On Windows, you must install ffmpeg manually.
+Install with `brew install ffmpeg` (Mac), `apt install ffmpeg` (Debian/Ubuntu), or `choco install ffmpeg` (Windows).

 ##### CI/CD Setup for Image Optimization

-To enable image optimization in your CI/CD pipeline, you need to install ffmpeg.
-Here are examples for the most common setups:
+Routerino provides bundled ffmpeg binaries for Linux CI/CD environments that don't have ffmpeg pre-installed.
+For macOS, ffmpeg is typically available via Homebrew.
+For Windows or other environments without ffmpeg, you'll need to install it manually.
+Here are examples for setups that require manual installation:

 ###### GitHub Actions